upsideos/upsideos-solana-rwa/README.md

    - Ex.: Reg CF unaccredited Investors may be allowed to sell to Accredited US Investors but not vice versa.

+**Note:** For most instructions, the `payer` account (which pays account rent) can be different from the `authority` account (which signs the transaction and has the required admin role).
+This allows for more flexible transaction payment scenarios.

 Relevant methods:
 ```typescript
 /**